SoroushOskouei/saug/README.md

 crystallize_distortion: Simulates a crystalline effect by averaging blocks of pixels.

 honeycomb_distortion: Applies a honeycomb-like distortion effect across the image.

+moving_blur: Applies a moving blur effect on the whole image with specified direction and intensity.

+warp_bubbles_effect: Creates a warp-like effect around a specified position.

 **Usage Examples**
 Below are examples demonstrating how to use some of the functions provided in this library.
 These examples use a chessboard image as the input, but you can replace it with any image of your choice.